lanicon/SQLitePersistentKeyValueStore/README.md

 * The settings are persisted in the background - you can set and forget.

 In this example, we have a simple class that stores only one value; the IP Address of some host.
-Note that in this example we must force the disposal of the store to ensure all persistence tasks are finished before the program exits.
+Note that in this example we must force the flushing of the store to ensure all persistence tasks are finished before the program exits.

 ```c#